ranilb/Credit_Risk_Analysis/README.md

 <img width="708" alt="combine_classification" src="https://user-images.githubusercontent.com/112113327/213536964-9353cad8-4827-4f55-a492-70d452393193.png">

 ### Balanced Random Forest Classifier
-In this section, we use a new techneque, called Balanced Random Forest Classifier, to check the accuracy of the method  In this method, number of high-risk data is 260 rows compared to 51,352 of low-risk data.
+In this section, we use a new techneque, called Balanced Random Forest Classifier, to check the accuracy of the predictions.
+In this method, number of high-risk data is 260 rows compared to 51,352 of low-risk data.
 There is no special sampling techneque is used here.
 However, the data was trained using the  the "BalancedRandomForestClassifier" model rather than the "logistic model".
 The accuracy of this method is 78.78% which implies approximatetly 79 predictions out of 100 is accurate.
 The result are shown below:

 <img width="446" alt="brfc_accuracy" src="https://user-images.githubusercontent.com/112113327/213545463-aa74b50f-6436-4c4a-9b49-5683bdb3e2b3.png">